alexcumplido/frontend-projects/card-component/README.md

 #### What I learned

-I applied this configuration via the shortcut flex and the property flex-basis in order to get a two-row card in destkop viewport.
-Giving a 100% to the first flex-item yo get all the space of the first row filled by that element, then I made equals, in terms of space-distribution, the other two flex-items, made them dsitribute themselves equally along the second row.
+Applied the following flexbox configuration via the shortcut flex and the property flex-basis in order to get a two-row card in destkop viewport.
+Giving a 100% to the first flex-item all the space of the first row will be filled by that element, then I made equals in terms of space-distribution, the other two flex-items, made them dsitribute themselves equally along the second row.

 ```css
 .card:nth-of-type(1) {
     flex-basis: 100%;